 Many factors affect germination.
-Cool weather delays sprouting, lack of moisture will prevent sprouting, and over-watering and high temperature can induce disease.
+Cool-weather delays sprouting, lack of moisture prevents sprouting, and over-watering and high temperature can induce disease.
 Proper care and maintenance are essential to the establishment of a healthy lawn.
-Your lawn will germinate, mature and become established over an eight week period.
+Your lawn will germinate, mature, and become established over an 8-week period.
 Here is an idea of how a lawn should progress:

 NOTE: AVOID WALKING ON THE LAWN UNTIL IT IS WELL-ESTABLISHED.

 Watering is a key factor in establishing your lawn.
-The seeded area should be kept moist but not wet.
-Water the area until a slight puddling occurs.
+The seeded area should be kept moist, but not wet.
+Water the area until slight puddling occurs.
 This will help develop a deep strong root system.
-Watering frequency should be systematically reduced over several weeks time so the roots can strengthenand adapt to more normal conditions.
-A good rule of thumb is one inch of water per week.
-Frequency also depends on the weather, soil type, seed type and rainfall.
-Be cautious not to over-water your lawn (large puddles in the lawn,) or under-water (dried out, cracking, and brown turf.)
+Watering frequency should be systematically reduced over several weeks time so the roots can strengthen and adapt to more normal conditions.
+A good rule of thumb is to add 1 inch of water per week.
+Frequency also depends on the weather, soil type, seed type, and rainfall.
+Be cautious not to overwater your lawn (large puddles in the lawn,) or underwater (dried out, cracking, brown turf).

 Back to top »

 As your lawn fills in and becomes established, it will need regular care.
-When the grass is about 2” tall, begin to mow weekly.
-Raise mower to standard cutting height when lawn is established.
-2.5” is a good height during spring and fall.
-3” is best in the hot summer months.
+When the grass is about 2 inches tall, begin to mow weekly.
+Raise mower to standard cutting height when the lawn is established—2.5 inches is a good height during spring and fall.
+3 inches is best in the hot summer months.
 Weed control is best achieved with a combination of herbicides and hand removal.
-Fertilization can take place after the first cutting at one half the manufacturer’s suggested rate for established turf.
+Fertilization can take place after the first cutting at one-half the manufacturer’s suggested rate for established turf.
 The following year you may fertilize at the recommended rate.

 Back to top »